Soldier in the Rain: Cast

-Source Novel
+Background

-William Goldman drew his novel from his experience of being in the United States Army from 1952 to 1954.
-He set it at a fictional "Southern" Army post, Camp Scott, in the spring and summer of 1953.
-He says he was stuck during the writing.
-He asked his roommate John Kander, also an aspiring writer, to read it.
-Kander suggested that the woman (eventually played by Weld) should be developed as a major figure.
-This suggestion helped Goldman finish the rest of the book.
+William Goldman drew his novel from his experience in the United States Army from 1952 to 1954.
+He set it at a fictional Southern Army post, Camp Scott, in spring and summer 1953.
+He said he was stuck during the writing, so he asked his roommate John Kander, also an aspiring writer, to read it.
+Kander suggested the character Bobby Jo Pepperdine (eventually played by Tuesday Weld) should be developed as a major figure.
+This suggestion helped Goldman finish the book.

-Goldman says the publisher put pressure on him to change the ending:
+Goldman said the publisher put pressure on him to change the ending:

 It was one of the first three books of the firm, and they said "We can't publish this ending.
 It's a downer.
 We guarantee you the book won't sell.
 Will you change it?
 I said, "I will absolutely change it, and I will give it a very happy ending, if you can guarantee me the book will sell."
 They said, "Obviously, we can't guarantee that," and I said, "Obviously, I can't change the ending."

-Goldman says the character of Clay "was sympathetic for me.
+Goldman said the character of Eustis Clay "was sympathetic for me.
 There was a sergeant who was a villain, but I thought Clay was just a nice affable stoop.
 I'd been in the army.
 A lot of this stuff is also, as I look back on it, autobiographical."